Kinto/kinto/docs/overview.rst

 .. note::

-    At Mozilla, *Kinto* is used in *Firefox* for global synchronization of frequently changed settings and the Web Extensions storage.sync API;
+    At Mozilla, *Kinto* is used in *Firefox* for global synchronization of frequently changed settings like blocklists, and the Web Extensions storage.sync API;
-    as well as in *Firefox for Android* for ab-testing and downloading of extra assets.
+    as well as in *Firefox for Android* for A/B testing and delivering extra assets like fonts or hyphenation dictionnaries.

 Key features